geekgirljoy/Pathfinder_Neural_Network/README.md

 Recently Pathfinder was accepted as an example of how to use FANN on the [Official PHP FANN Github](https://github.com/bukka/php-fann).

+*Note* PHP FANN is required for the code contained in this repo to run.

 ## For more Information: